noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 ## Tasks

 Tasks are part of the [asynchronous programming](https://docs.julialang.org/en/v1/manual/asynchronous-programming/) concepts implemented in Julia.
-We can think of a task as a unit of work with a create-start-run-finish lifecycle.
+We can think of a task as a work package with a create-start-run-finish lifecycle.
 This means, a task can be created and scheduled independently.
 Tasks are the basic building block for performing distributed computing in Julia.
-This concept of tasks is actually rather similar to how High Performance Computing (HPC) systems.
+This concept of tasks is actually rather similar to how High Performance Computing (HPC) systems work with their job scheduler.

-To create a task we can use the `@task` macro, that will return us a *runnable* but will not execute it.
+To create a task we can use the `@task` macro, that will return a *runnable* but will not execute it.
 We use the `schedule` command to actually execute it.

 ```julia-repl
 julia> t = @task begin; sleep(5); println("done"); end